Residual Styling

 Again, residual styling is eliminated.
 Note that if we did not remove the hard-coded nav wrapper, this function would not do us any good.

-3. Conditionally display UberMenu
+3. Conditionally display UberMenu (Recommended)

 Since we’re already editing a template file, it’s best to use as robust a solution as possible.
-This solution requires slightly more markup, but has the advantage of being able to enable and disable the UberMenu plugin to switch back to your theme’s menu.
+This solution requires slightly more code, but has the advantage of being able to enable and disable the UberMenu plugin to switch back to your theme’s menu.

 <?php if( function_exists( 'ubermenu' ) ): ?>